DenggChan/SariSync/README.md

 - **SQL Server**: For database management and data storage.
 - **.NET Framework**: For building the application's UI and integrating with SQL Server.

+## Build and Run the Application:

+- Open the solution file InventoryProject.sln in Visual Studio.
+- Build the project (Build > Build Solution).
+- Run the application (Debug > Start Debugging).

 ## Contact

 - **Author**: Andrea Teves(https://github.com/DenggChan)